Pyomo/mpi-sppy/doc/src/install_mpi.rst

 no MPI?
 ^^^^^^^

-If you can't get MPI or mpi4py, some functionality is still available.
+If you can't get MPI and mpi4py, some functionality is still available.
 In particular, it is possible to solve the EF directly.
 (See :ref:`no mpi4py` for a little more information.)However, most of the examples and most of the